 When 5,500 UW graduates entered Husky Stadium for the June 9, 2018 Commencement, student gonfalonieres bore the flags leading each school and college into the stadium.
 At the head of the processional of graduates from the College of Arts and Sciences was UW Music grad Krissy Terwilliger (’18 BM Vocal Performance), showing not a twinge of nerves under the gaze of 40,000 attendees in the stadium.

 Performing in front of massive crowds is a piece of cake for Terwilliger, who graduated from the School of Music this month with a bachelor’s degree in vocal performance.
-That’s because the soprano from Suffern, New York is a bona-fide UW celebrity, having served the entirety of her University of Washington education as the featured twirler for the Husky Marching Band.
+That’s because the soprano from Suffern, New York is a bona-fide UW celebrity, having served the entirety of her University of Washington education as the feature twirler for the Husky Marching Band.

 Terwilliger’s dazzling baton work on the fields and courts of Husky sporting events over the past five years has earned her many fans won over by her athleticism and her megawatt personality, which she has deployed to great effect while hyping the crowds and building Husky spirit.
 Her twirling talents, honed over many years of dedicated practice since she first picked up a baton at the age of four, have also earned her kudos and recognition nationally and internationally.